The top places to see in New Hampshire

 Mount Monadnock (Jaffrey, NH)

-This mountain is the most prominent peak in Southern New Hampshire and is a popular place for local hikers.
+This mountain is one of the most prominent peaks in New Hampshire and is a popular place for local hikers.
 If you want to reach the top, take the Monadnock Headquarters trail, which eventually forks to the White Dot trail.
 These trails offer the most direct route to the top of the mountain.
 Roundtrip, this rocky hike takes about 3 to 4 hours to complete.
-Be sure to bring a camera with you to capture the awe-inspiring view at the top.
-Please note that pets are strictly prohibited, and parking is limited, so it is best to book a reservation to hike here.

 Prescott Park (Portsmouth, NH)

-Two Portsmouth residents established this park to create beauty among the city’s old, run-down industrial area.
-It spans 10 acres right along the waterfront and features beautiful flowerbeds and water fountains.
+Two Portsmouth residents established Prescott Park to add a sense of beauty to the city’s old, run-down industrial area.
+It spans 10 acres along the waterfront and features beautiful flowerbeds and water fountains.
 The park is a free attraction that is open to the public year-round.
 Spring is one of the best seasons to visit, with all the tulips and flowers in bloom.
-However, the park does host events throughout the year.
-If you want to enjoy a lovely picnic, reserve the pavilion at Four Tree Island.
-The pavilion also has a large grill if you’re going to cook some burgers or other grilled meats.
-The island is part of the park and is accessible via Peirce Island Road, and has restrooms open seasonally from April to October.